rpmlourenco/GamesaveCloud/README.md

 - check if credentials are shared between cli and desktop (they are)
 - fix bug when ini is not present
 - cli does not read desktop tokens
 - unhandled exception in cli
 - make single file to avoid conflicts in shared dll
+- fix bug when moving credentials to another pc
+- test wildcards